Developer Guide

 When the application is in deliverable, meeting or contact mode, the respective UI parts will be displayed.
 For example,

-in deliverable mode, the left side of the application will contain the DeliverableListPanel
+in deliverable mode, the left side of the application will contain the DeliverableListPanel, consisting of DeliverableCard,

 of the deliverable that the user is viewing or just performed an operation on.
 The same idea is applicable for meeting and contact mode.